OSC/ood-documentation/develop/_sources/customizations.rst.txt

 In the event that a job is created from a template that is missing from the `manifest.yml`, "Job Composer" will assign the following default values:

 - ``name`` The name of the template folder.
-- ``host`` The cluster id of the first cluster with a valid resource_mgr listed in the OOD cluster config
+- ``host`` The cluster id of the first cluster with a valid resource_mgr listed in the OOD cluster configuration.
 - ``script`` The first ``.sh`` file appearing in the template folder.
 - ``notes`` The path to the location where a template manifest should be located.